svewap/nnrestapi/Documentation/Installation/Index.rst

 High speed walk-through: Installing the TYPO3 Rest Api.
 ------------

-| For people, who know there way around TYPO3 – no words needed, only enough coffee :)
+| For people, who know their way around TYPO3 – no words needed, only enough coffee :)
 You can find the scripts for the ``YAML``-configuration and ``.htaccess`` below.

 .. youtube:: yUAAlnPy3NQ